Robert E. Cushman Jr.: Vietnam War

-Cushman was ordered to the South Vietnam in April 1967 and was assigned as the deputy commander, III Marine Amphibious Force (III MAF).
+Cushman was ordered to South Vietnam in April 1967 and was assigned as the deputy commander, III Marine Amphibious Force (III MAF).
 Upon assuming duty as commanding general, III MAF, the largest combined combat unit ever led by a Marine, he was promoted to lieutenant general in June 1967.
 For his service as deputy commander, from April to May 1967, and subsequently as commanding general, III MAF, from June to December 1967, he was awarded the Navy Distinguished Service Medal.
-A Gold Star in lieu of a second Distinguished Service Medal was awarded for his service as commanding general, III MAF; senior advisor, I Corps Tactical Zone; and I Corps coordinator for United States/Free World Military Forces, from January 1968 to March 1969.
+A Gold Star in lieu of a second Distinguished Service Medal was awarded for his service as commanding general, III MAF; senior advisor, I Corps Tactical Zone; and I Corps coordinator for United States/Free World Military Assistance Forces, from January 1968 to March 1969.

 Senior and command appointments

 On March 6, 1969, while serving in Vietnam, Cushman was nominated by President Richard Nixon to be the deputy director of the Central Intelligence Agency (CIA); the Senate confirmed his nomination on April 21, 1969.
 Upon his return to the United States, he served briefly as director of personnel/deputy chief of staff (manpower) at HQMC.
 Cushman subsequently served as deputy director of the CIA from April 1969 through December 1971, for which service he was awarded the Distinguished Intelligence Medal.

 Cushman was promoted to general and assumed the office of Commandant of the Marine Corps on January 1, 1972.
 During Cushman's tenure, he saw the last of the Marines leave Vietnam and the peacetime strength fall to 194,000 while still maintaining readiness to act in such emergencies as the Mayaguez incident and the evacuations of Phnom Penh and Saigon.